Fast Data Manipulation with data.table

 setkey(iris_dt, Species)

-# Now filtering by Species is much faster
+# Now filtering by Species uses fast binary search

 iris_dt["setosa"]